Emotional Health & Wellbeing Service

 What do the EHWP’s do?

-The team operate a duty system, offering telephone support to professionals from education settings (primary, secondary, colleges and special schools).
+The team operates a duty system, offering telephone support to professionals from education settings (primary, secondary, colleges, and special schools) as well as other professionals such as General Practitioners and Social Care.
 Part of the EHWP’s role is to support professionals to ‘system navigate’ around the complex network of support available for children and young people with emotional and mental health needs.
 They work with professionals, to signpost, advise and support referrals to the wider emotional health and wellbeing services.
-The team work closely with the Early Help Hubs and the CAMH Single Point of Access (SPA).
+The teamwork closely with the Early Help Hubs and the CAMH Single Point of Access (SPA).

-They can offer more in depth support, where they can visit staff at schools to provide consultation (with parent/carers consent) and training to support professionals develop their skills, knowledge and understanding of emotional health and wellbeing issues to more effectively and confidently deliver support.
-They also now provide staff support sessions to education establishments, which focus on staff wellbeing.
+They can offer more in depth support, where they can visit staff at schools to provide consultation (with parent/carers consent) and training to support professionals develop their skills, knowledge, and understanding of emotional health and wellbeing issues to more effectively and confidently deliver support.
+They also now provide staff support to education establishments.
+This may be in the form of self-directed learning packages along with a reflective session facilitated by an Emotional Health and Wellbeing Practitioner.

 How do you contact us?